tauimonen/spring-data-redis/README.md

 - Jedis
 - Lombok

-Sure, based on the provided code for the `ProductController` class, here's a description for the REST API:

 ### Product API

 Welcome to the Product API!
 This API allows you to perform CRUD (Create, Read, Update, Delete) operations on product entities.